 Receiver threshold

-That’s a quarter of a microvolt (potential difference, PD, as opposed to electromotive force) at the receiver input to cause a stated signal plus noise plus distortion to noise plus distortion.
-10dB SINAD is about the minimum signal to noise figure that would be intelligible to the average operator.
+We can define the threshold as a voltage at the receiver input to cause a required signal to noise ratio.
+Usually we’d quote it in potential difference or PD.
+Some manufacturers do quote in electromagnetic force (EMF).
 Potential difference (PD) is half electromotive force (EMF).
-PD is when the voltage is measured across a 50W load impedance.
+PD is when the voltage is measured across a 50Ω load impedance.
 EMF is the same but across an open circuit – hence twice PD.
 Academic – but important.

-So, a properly quoted threshold in this case would be 0.25mV PD for 10dB SINAD for an SSB communication.
+So, a properly quoted threshold in this case would be 0.25μV PD for 10dB S/N for an SSB communication.

 Receiver threshold measurement – for a given output